dsccommunity/xPSDesiredStateConfiguration/README.md

     * Added integration tests for BuiltInAccount and Credential.
 * xServiceSet:
     * Updated resource to use new ResouceSetHelper functions and added integration tests.
+    * Updated documentation and example
+* xProcess
+    * Cleaned resource as per high quality guidelines.
+    * Added unit tests.
+    * Added integration tests.
+    * Updated documentation.
+    * Updated examples.
+    * Fixed bug in Get-TargetResource.
+    * Added a 'Count' value to the hashtable returned by Get-TargetResource so that the user can see how many instances of the process are running.
+    * Fixed bug in finding the path to the executable.

 ### 5.0.0.0

 * xWindowsFeature: